Cake POS

 Overview of Cake POS

-Cake POS is a point-of-sale product powered by Mad Mobile.
-Cake POS provides users access to world-class hardware and software for point-of-sale transactions and management.
 Unlike many POS providers, which direct you to purchase equipment, Cake POS also provides access to a proprietary hardware system via its service.
-Its hardware is a touchscreen, extremely intuitive, and built to handle the potentially treacherous conditions found in quick-service and full-service restaurants.
+Its hardware is a touchscreen, which I find extremely intuitive, and built to handle the potentially treacherous conditions found in quick-service and full-service restaurants.

 Cake is a restaurant management system with benefits specifically geared toward the hospitality industry.
 It offers a range of additional features, including restaurant management, payment processing, offline payments, and more.
 We’ll take a more in-depth look at its features throughout our Cake POS review!